Sots Art: Origin

 Vitaly Komar and Alexander Melamid are credited with the invention of the term "Sots Art"; in an analogy with the Western pop art movement, which incorporated the kitchy elements of the Western mass culture, sots art capitalized on the imagery of the Socialist mass culture.
+The first paintings made in the Sots Art style by Vitaly Komar and Alexander Melamid were made in 1960s.
+These works include Portraits of the Artists’ Wives, Portrait of Father, and A Double Self Portrait.